RI police officer on leave after allegedly attacking female political opponent at abortion rally

 Rourke is challenging McCaffrey in the Democratic primary.

 Tensions appeared to reach a boiling point at Friday’s rally when counter-protestors entered the crowd and began shouting.
-The Rhode Island State Police confirmed two people were arrested, though neither have been identified.
+The Rhode Island State Police confirmed two people were arrested, though neither has been identified.

 Lugo was not arrested nor charged as of Friday night, though the department is conducting an internal investigation into his actions.